meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 ```

 ::: warning
 As no specific schema is enforced at indexing, the filtering engine will try to coerce the type of `value`.
-This can lead to undefined behaviour when big floats are coerced into integers and reciprocally.
+This can lead to undefined behavior when big floats are coerced into integers and reciprocally.
 For this reason, it is best to have homogeneous typing across fields, especially if numbers tend to become large.
 :::

 ### Filter expressions